utrustdev/xMoney-Crypto-for-WooCommerce/README.md

 ## Features

 ### Current

-* Creates Order and redirects to UTRUST payment widget
+- Creates Order and redirects to Utrust payment widget
-* Receives and handles webhook payment received
+- Receives and handles webhook payment received
-* Receives and handles webhook payment cancelled
+- Receives and handles webhook payment cancelled
-* Saves logs on Admin Dashboard -> WooCommerce -> Status -> Logs
+- Saves logs on the Wordpress admin dashboard on "WooCommerce" -> "Status" -> "Logs"

 ### Planned for the future

-* Sends HTTP request to the UTRUST Merchant API when an Order status is updated manually
+- Sends HTTP request to the Utrust Merchant API when an Order status is updated manually
-* Errors handling class to improve errors logs
+- Errors handling class to improve errors logs
-* Compatibility with WooCommerce older than 3.0
+- Compatibility with WooCommerce older than 3.0

+## Support

+You can create [issues](https://github.com/utrustdev/utrust-for-woocommerce/issues) on our repository.
+In case of specific problems with your account, please contact support@utrust.com.

+## Contributing

+We commit all our new features directly into our GitHub repository.
+But you can also request or suggest new features or code changes yourself!

+### Developing

+If you want to change the code on our plugin, it's recommended to install it in a local WooCommerce store (using a virtual host) so you can make changes in a controlled environment.
+Alternatively, you can also do it in a WooCommerce online store that you have for testing/staging.
+The source code is in `wp-content/plugins/utrust-for-woocommerce`.
+All the changes there should be reflected live in the store.
+Check the Utrust logs on the `Admin Dashboard → WooCommerce → Status → Logs` and search for the file utrust-<random_hash>.log.
+If something went wrong in our plugin, the message should appear there.

+### Adding code to the repo

+If you have a fix or a feature, submit a pull-request through GitHub against `master` branch.
+Please make sure the new code follows the same style and conventions as already written code.

+## Publishing

+If you are member of Utrust Devteam and want to publish a new version of the plugin follow [these instructions](https://github.com/utrustdev/plugin-woocommerce/wiki/Publishing).

-## Screenshots
+## License

-*** Soon... ***
+GNU GPLv3, check LICENSE file for more info.